rancherfederal/carbide-docs/docs/app-collection-docs/glossary.md

 An application can be a database, an API gateway, a load balancer, a runtime, etc. Most applications are cloud-native, but there are also containerized applications for specific purposes.
 For example, Argo CD (cloud-native application) or Git (containerized application).

-Depending on the application type, it will be installed either as a `Helm Chart` or as a `Single Container`.
+Depending on the application type, it will be installed either as a `Helm Chart` (for apps comprised of multiple containers) or as a `Single Container`.

 ### Artifact